VinitTomar/vin-mention/README.md

     </mat-card>
   </vin-mention>
 ```
-You can desing the menu how ever you want.
+You can design the menu how ever you want.
 Just take care or using `mentionListItem` with an input value of type `MentionListItemConfig`.

-DO NOT FORGET TO PROVIDE selectionCallback AS INPUT TO THE `vin-metion`, WITH THE FOLLWOING SIGNATURE
+DO NOT FORGET TO PROVIDE `selectionCallback` AS CONFIG TO THE `vin-metion`, WITH THE FOLLWOING SIGNATURE.
+SelectionCallback function will be call when user have selected an item from the list.
+The returned value from the callback will be inserted at the place of mention.

 ```
 (selectedItem: MentionListItemConfig) => string;